TRAIN TRAVEL in THAILAND with KIDS- From TRANG to BANGKOK

 After we checked in at our hotel, we slowly started to warm up to Trang.
 We stayed at Mitree, a clean, friendly, family-run hotel with breakfast included.
 At $35 CAD a night for a family room, it wasn't the cheapest, but the convenience of being within 5 minutes walking distance from the train station had us sold.

-As we headed out for food, within 10 mins of walking, at least 5 random people said, "Hello," or tried to talk to us on the streets.
+As we headed out on a hunt for some yummy Thai food, within 10 mins of walking, at least 5 random people said, "Hello," or tried to talk to us on the streets.
 We were a bit startled at first.
 Our initial thought was, were they trying to sell us something?
 Nope.
 Just genuinely friendly folks everywhere.
 We then walked past a highschool and an elementary school just as a slew of kids in uniform were rushing out of the gates with all eyes on us, smiling, waving and saying, "Hello!!"
 Molly and Owen were a bit overwhelmed by all the attention, but they too began to see Trang as a welcoming place.

 Bottom line is, Trang is not a pretty town.
 Hardly any english was spoken and there are not a ton of things to do.
 It's a busy, noisy place with lots of road construction and dilapidated buildings.
 But it deserves to be mentioned that if you want to meet some of the FRIENDLIEST PEOPLE IN THAILAND, Trang hands down is the place to be, and definitely worth staying at least for one night to experience a local Thai town where very few tourists stay.
 Bonus: they have great street food and amazing DIM SUM.